FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/synch_comm_return_codes.md

     "title": "Synchronous communication return codes",
     "linkTitle": "Synchronous communication return codes",
     "weight": "510"
-}This section describes diagnosing the return code when using synchronous communication with <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span>.
+}This section describes diagnosing the return code when using synchronous communication with {{< TransferCFT/componentshortname  >}}.

 ## How to find the return code